dweekly/android-reversi/README.md

 A port of my Reversi / Othello game to the Android platform. (not yet fun!)

+You can build and run it yourself in Eclipse.
+Just ensure you've got the latest APIs, then in your workspace select File > Import and pick the driectory you've git cloned this repo into, then hit "play"!

 July 13, 2013: First actually-playable version!
 * Fixed view layout & background issues
 * Added 300ms pause before computer turn